josephsmithberger/XogotDocs/Documentation.docc/Manual/xr/introducing_xr_tools.md

 In your scene tree select your left hand [XRController3D](https://docs.godotengine.org/en/stable/classes/class_xrcontroller3d.html#class-xrcontroller3d) node.
 Now click on the **instantiate Child Scene** button to add a child scene.
 Click the **addons** toggle so the addons folder can be searched.
-Then search for left_hand_low.tscn, and select it.
+Then search for `left_hand_low.tscn`, and select it.

-As you can see from the path of this scene, low poly models are in the lowpoly subfolder while high poly models are in the highpoly subfolder.
+As you can see from the path of this scene, low poly models are in the `lowpoly` subfolder while high poly models are in the `highpoly` subfolder.
 You will want to use the low poly versions if you plan to release your game on mobile devices.

 The default hand we chose is just a hand.
 The other options are: